The weekly class timetable is below, with details of the whole TJC syllabus and routes of progression for your practice, which we hope are useful.

 We offer some practice programmes to maximise your training using the 5 Class a week or Freedom Passes.

-Beginners: Foundation x 2, Dajia Yi, (for one Term), then Foundation x 2, Dajia Yi and Er Lu, or 19 Form x 1, and Sabre x 1 class
+• Beginners: After the course, study Foundation 2 classes, try Dajia Yi Lu, (for one Term), then Foundation x 2, Dajia Yi and Er Lu, or try the 19 Form x 1, and Sabre x 1 class (when you have learnt a hand form)

 Time required to learn basic forms at each level (approx)